iamyashchouhan/test-ads-sdk/README.md

-# test-ads-sdk
+# ads-network-sdk
-this is ads SDK for testing
+A library for displaying ads from multiple ad networks